Diane Margolis, PhD, Director Emeritus

 Heidi is Associate Professor of Political Science and Women’s and Gender Studies and co-chair of the Women’s and Gender Studies Department at the University of Massachusetts-Dartmouth.
 She publishes research on the cohousing movement; the politics of work and family; gender and politics; social movements; and political behavior.
 Heidi is responsible for creating and maintaining CRN’s extensive bibliography of cohousing research.

 Neil Planchon, Communications

 Neil is a seasoned co-active life coach who works with clients on personal, professional and impact development.
 He has coached many Cohousing residents and others who seek more community, more fullfilling and rich lives.
-He is a former Cohousing Association board and staff member as well as a co-developer founding resident of a SF Bay Area Cohousing community.
+He is a former Cohousing Association board and staff member (Tours Director, Fundraiser and Conference Planning Team) as well as a co-developer and founder of Swan’s Market Cohousing, a San Francisco Bay Area Cohousing community established in 2000.

 Chuck MacLane, PhD, Research Coordinator

 Chuck spent 34 years as a Personnel Research Psychologist and now consults for public and private organizations.
 He specialized in the development of personality-oriented assessments for a variety of occupations such as Trademark Attorneys and Deputy Marshals.
 Chuck has been a member of CRN since 2011.
 He contributes his expertise in person-organization fit and data analysis as CRN’s research coordinator.

 Robert Boyer is an assistant professor in the Department of Geography & Earth Sciences at University of North Carolina where he teaches courses in urban planning and urban sustainability.
 His research focuses on cohousing as an alternative to speculative housing development in the United States, and the regulatory changes necessary to broaden the availability of cooperative neighborhood development beyond a niche constituency.